DMH-biodatasci/SegMantX/docs/quick_start.md

 | 133470      | 147930    | 64534         | 78969       | 95.1                      |
 | ...         | ...       | ...           | ...         | ...                       |
 | 329875      | 330416    | 326586         | 327127     | 93                        |

+Hint: Chaining local alignments on sequences that are characterized by a circular sequence topology require alignment (coordinate) input data retrieved from an alignment where circular sequences where concatenated with themselves in FASTA-format.

 ## Installation: